terjesb/clj-time/README.md

 => (use 'clj-time.format)
 ```

-Printing and printing are controlled by formatters.
+Parsing and printing are controlled by formatters.
 You can either use one of the built in ISO8601 formatters or define your own, e.g.:

 ``` clj
 (def built-in-formatter (formatters :basic-date-time))